hwalsuklee/tensorflow-mnist-AAE/README.md

 <td><img src = 'results/target_prior_distribution_normal.png' height = '250px'>
 </tr>
 </table>

+## Results

+Leveraging label information to better regularize the hidden code in Figure 4 in the paper.

 ### Prior distribution type : a mixture of 10 2-D Gaussians
 The following results can be reproduced with command: